jessemutz/dotfiles/README.md

 ```

 ## VS Code

-Extensions should install automatically when signed in, but the extensions I like are:
+Extensions should install automatically when signed in with GitHub account, but the extensions I like are:

 - Alignment
 - Better Align
 - Better Comments